imtayadeway/imtayadeway.github.io/reading-list/index.md

 ### 2018

 - [The Sarah Book][the sarah book], by Scott McClanahan
+- [The Tyranny of Structurelessness][the tyranny of structurelessness], by Jo Freeman
 - [The Pragmatic Programmer][the pragmatic programmer], by Andrew Hunt and David Thomas
 - [Getting Clojure][getting clojure], by Russ Olsen ([read my review][getting clojure review])